Background to the Revision of the National Anti-Doping Policy

-UKAD and the Government are working towards a launch of both the revised Policy and Assurance Framework later in 2020.
+UKAD and the Government are working towards a launch of both the revised Policy and Assurance Framework in late 2020 or early 2021.

 However, there are currently no confirmed timeframes for the launch, as the finalisation process, which involves various external organisations, is being affected by the Covid-19 outbreak.